davidirfan/RaspPiCameraGUIApps/README.md

 # RaspPiCameraGUIApps
 I am still working on the development of a simple GUI Application for using Raspberry Pi Camera to take photos and record videos.
 There are some problem i still encounter.

+## Objective
+- To develop an executable application on Raspberry Pi OS to using camera for take photos and record videos without need to using Python IDE and Terminal to run the program

 Requirement :
 For this development, i use :
 1. Raspberry Pi 4 with Raspberry Pi OS Version No. 11 Bullseye